-You're obviously looking for my social styles personality test and luckily you found it.
+You're looking for my social styles personality test, and luckily you found it.
 Most people discover their innate desire to understand their behaviors more thoroughly.

-There are a lot of quizzes to help people discover which personality type they are.
-I've taken the Myers-Briggs type indicator (MBTI) and while a lot of people use them to discover their own communication styles, for many people, it is too much to try to remember.
+There are a lot of quizzes to help people uncover which personality type they are.
+I've taken the Myers-Briggs type indicator (MBTI), which many people use to discover their communication styles.
+For others, it is too much to try to remember.

 Have you ever really hit it off with someone – as if you knew them all your life?
 How about the opposite when you couldn’t do anything to build rapport?

-Too many people working in retail interact with their customers using the same responses, the same demeanor, and energy level as if they were a search engine with feet, “What are you looking for?
+Too many people working in retail interact with their customers using the same responses, demeanor, and energy level as if they were a search engine with feet, “What are you looking for?
 We have it right over here.
 Ready to check out?"

 Treating everyone the same way gives you a hit-or-miss success rate.
 Why?

 Because not everyone processes information as you do.
 They have different strengths and weaknesses as well as very different interpersonal skills.
 You need to be more creative with each person you talk to so they and you can feel comfortable with each other.
 That comes from understanding the four personalities.

-When you understand personality traits - including whether you are an Amiable, a Driver personality type, an Analytical, or Expressive you can talk to strangers in the way they want to hear you.
+When you understand personality traits - including whether you are Amiable, a Driver, Analytical, or Expressive - you can talk to strangers how they want to hear you.

-After understanding personal styles, you will know how to engage people more quickly and work better as part of a team.
+After understanding personal styles, you will know how to engage people more quickly and work better as a team.

-The search to understand others' temperaments and behavioral styles has existed since the beginning of time.
+The search to understand others' temperaments and behavioral styles has existed since the beginning.
 Why?
 Because we each have noticed certain types of people that are easy to deal with and others just, well, aren't.